 There are a few things to keep in mind when choosing the right technology for your Saas app.
 The first is to make sure that the technology is scalable.
 This means that it can handle an increase in users and data without breaking down.
 The second is to make sure that the technology is secure.

-- The Back-end server of the web with programming languages like SQL, Java, Python that makes your app more readable and flexible.
+- The Back-end server of the web with programming languages like SQL, Java, and Python makes your app more readable and flexible.

-- Front-end server where we deal with multiple graphics, links, page elements ,best languages and technology suggested are HTML, CSS, Vue.
+- Front-end server where we deal with multiple graphics, links, and page elements, best languages and technology suggested are HTML, CSS, and Vue.
 Js.